 1. Register for a Facebook Business Page

-- Include your business name: Be sure the business name matches your real-world listing to avoid any confusion.
+- Your business name for Facebook: Be sure the business name matches your real-world listing to avoid confusion.

-- Add profile and cover photos: Upload professional photos to attract the right kind of people.
-Profile photos are square and will be displayed at 170×170 pixels.
-Cover photos are shown at 820×312 pixels.
+- Photos for your page cover and profile: Upload professional photos to give your page a polished look.
+Profile photos are square and will be displayed at 170×170 pixels on computer screens.
+Cover photos are shown at 820×312 pixels on a computer screen.
 Facebook has an image guide for business pages.

 - Determine a call to action: Business pages have a call-to-action button that can get users to visit a website, send you a message, book a service or set up an order.
 Think about what you want customers to do when they reach your page.

 - Add the page username: Think of a username that’s easy to remember.
-Also, check Facebook to make sure it’s still available to use.
+Also, check Facebook to make sure it’s available.

 Alternatively, you can access your personal account and create a page from there.